Approximate Bayesian Model Selection with the Deviance Statistic: Introduction

 \section{Introduction}

 The problem of model and variable selection is pervasive in statistical practice.
-For example, it is central for the development of clinical prediction models \citep{Steyerberg2009}.
-For illustration, consider the famous GUSTO-I trial, which was a large randomised study for comparison of four different treatments in over 40\,000 acute myocardial infarction patients \citep{lee.etal1995}.
-We consider a publicly available subgroup from the Western region of the USA with $n=2188$ patients and prognosis of the binary endpoint 30-day survival \citep{Steyerberg2009}.
+For example, it is central for the development of clinical prediction models [\citet{Steyerberg2009}].
+For illustration, we consider the GUSTO-I trial, a large randomized study for comparison of four different treatments in over 40,000 acute myocardial infarction patients [\citet{lee.etal1995}].
+We study a publicly available subgroup from the Western region of the USA with $n=2188$ patients and prognosis of the binary endpoint 30-day survival [\citet{Steyerberg2009}].
 In order to develop a clinical prediction model for this endpoint, we focus our analysis on the assessment of the effects of 17 covariates listed in Table~\ref{tab:gusto-description} in a logistic regression model.
-Our interest is both in identifying good predictors and obtaining reliable out-of-sample predictions.

-There is now a large literature on automatic and objective Bayesian model selection, which unburden the statistician from eliciting manually the parameter priors for all models in the absence of substantive prior information \citep[see \eg][]{BergerPericchi2001}.
-This is also the situation we assume for the GUSTO-I data set.
-However, such objective Bayesian methodology is currently limited to the linear model \citep[\eg][]{bayarri.etal2012}, where the $g$-prior on the regression coefficients is the standard choice \citep{LiangPauloMolinaClydeBerger2008}.
-For non-Gaussian regression, there are computational and conceptual problems and one solution to this are test-based Bayes factors \citep{johnson2005}, which we introduce now briefly.
+There is now a large literature on automatic and objective Bayesian model selection, which unburden the statistician from eliciting manually the parameter priors for all models in the absence of substantive prior information [see, e.g., \citet{BergerPericchi2001}].
+However, such objective Bayesian methodology is currently limited to the linear model [e.g., \citet{bayarri.etal2012}], where the $g$-prior on the regression coefficients is the standard choice [\citet{LiangPauloMolinaClydeBerger2008}].
+For non-Gaussian regression, there are computational and conceptual problems, and one solution to this are test-based Bayes factors [\citet{johnson2005}].
 Consider a classical scenario with a null model nested within a more general alternative model.
 Traditionally, the use of Bayes factors requires the specification of proper prior distributions on all unknown model parameters of the alternative model, which are not shared by the null model.
-In contrast, \cite{johnson2005} defines Bayes factors using the distribution of a suitable test statistic under the null and alternative models, effectively replacing the data with the test statistic.
-This approach eliminates the necessity to define prior distributions on model parameters and leads to simple closed-form expressions for $\chi^2$-, $F$-, $t$- and $z$-statistics.
+In contrast, \citet{johnson2005} defines Bayes factors using the distribution of a suitable test statistic under the null and alternative models, effectively replacing the data with the test statistic.
+This approach eliminates the necessity to define prior distributions on model parameters and leads to simple closed-form expressions for $\chi^2$-, $F$-, $t$-, and $z$-statistics.